Visualize and analyze tables

 Merged view

-Initially you will see both tables merged together.
+Initially you see both tables merged together.
 The first table selected has index 0 and a blue highlight, and the second table has index 1 and a yellow highlight.
 View a live example of merged tables here.

 From the merged view, you can